Mexico kingpin 'Chapo' Guzman stages brazen jailbreak in blow to president

 Prison workers were quickly questioned over the escape.

-The government said 30 officials from the penitentiary were being interrogated at the unit specializing in organized crime at the Attorney General's office.
+The government said 30 officials from the penitentiary were being interrogated at the unit specializing in organised crime at the Attorney General's office.

 Outside the Altiplano lockup, and at the deserted property where Guzman surfaced, security forces barred reporters, while guards arrived for the day shift and encountered a prison in lockdown, wondering whether to stay or go home.